Skip to the main content

 Duties

 Operations managers oversee activities in an organization that are directly related to making a product or providing a service.
-In other words, they oversee how people, materials, equipment, energy, money and information inputs are converted into useful goods and services.
+They oversee how people, materials, equipment, energy, money, and information inputs are converted into useful goods and services.

 In general, operations managers:

-• manage the work force (for example, plan work schedules to meet projected demands for goods and services)
+• Manage the workforce such as by planning work schedules to meet projected demands for goods and services

 Working Conditions